AdityaSidharta/AdityaSidharta/README.md

 - 🔭 I’m currently working on @gojek as a Data Scientist.
-- 🌱 I’m currently learning: Go, Java, Computer Science
+- 🌱 I’m currently learning: Go, Java, JavaScript, Computer Science
-- 💬 Ask me about: Data Science, Python, Statistics :)
+- 💬 Ask me about: Data Science, Python, Statistics
 - 📫 How to reach me: Drop me an email at hello@adityasidharta.com.

-Have a great day! :)
+Thanks for Dropping by!
+Have a great day!

 [![Aditya's github stats](https://github-readme-stats.vercel.app/api?username=AdityaSidharta)](https://github.com/AdityaSidharta/github-readme-stats)